YunoHost-Apps/dotclear2_ynh/README.md

     yunohost backup create --hooks dotclear2

 There might be two bugs preventing this command to work.
-First one
+First one that you may fix asap.

     root@debian-jessie:~# yunohost backup create
     Traceback (most recent call last):